-5. The micro-hubs we are working on aren't "stockpiles" per se.
+5. The micro-hubs we are working on aren't "stockpiles."
 They are training centers where we hope to engage people and nourish them in body, mind, and spirit.
-To the degree we want to "stockpile" resources for an emergency the intent is really to lay out an example of what families and churches should each be doing.
-Think of it more as a dispersion or incubation center for mentorship.
+To the degree we want to have resources on hand for an emergency the intent is to lay out an example of what families and churches should be doing with the larger goal of cultivating self-sufficiency.
+Think of it as a dispersion or incubation center for mentorship.

 If you'd like to volunteer, please let me know.
 There will be a work day on Friday for the pioneer Virtue Center coffee shop location in Campobello on Friday, so I'll look forward to hearing from you if you can participate.
 If you can just come for the evening to fellowship around the campfire, that is OK too.

 Also, Cameron Runyan will be speaking for us at the Scriptorium in Taylors this Saturday, March 25, at 7pm.
 Cameron is a former Columbia City Councilman who fought the radical LGBT agenda.
 He will present a deep look into what is driving the cultural decline in America, and give us a new vision about how the disease can be addressed.